codecurious-bln/CC-website/en/about.markdown

 We are trying to change the gender imbalance by giving women the **opportunity and a community to start learning** to code.
 In addition to that we want to empower women to follow their dreams and put their business ideas into reality without a technical co-founder.

-## Why did we change our name from Rails Girls Berlin to /code curious/\i?
+## Why did we change our name from Rails Girls Berlin to code curious?

 There were a number of reasons, all described in full in [this article](../_posts/2017-10-25-rails-girls-berlin-is-growing-up.md).
 Briefly, the main reasons for the change were that we wanted to:
 - be open towards other technologies and programming languages,